Documenting things

 Data provenance & semantics

-Data provenance is tracing the origin of a data set to the raw-data that were used as input of the processing / analysis that led to the creation of this data set.
+Data provenance refers to one’s ability to trace the original source of a data set to the raw data that were used as input for the processing/analysis that led to the creation of this data set.
 It can be done more or less formally and this is an active area of research.
-For today we will be focusing on capturing the information about the data you are collecting.
+Today, we will be focusing on capturing the information about the data you are collecting.
 Here are a set of good questions to help you in that process:

 • Source / owner (Person, institution, website, ….)